MichaelBell/micropython/ports/tinyQV/README.md

 ## Running tinyQV

-Copy the Micropython files in the `tt` directory to your TT06 board (TODO: No boards to verify this on yet!)

-Then you can load and run the firmware with:

-    mpremote connect /dev/ttyACM0 + mount . + exec "import os; os.chdir('/'); import run_tinyqv; run_tinyqv.execute('/remote/build/firmware.bin')"

-changing /dev/ttyACM0 to the appropriate serial port for your demo board.
+Use the [TinyQV Programmer](https://tinyqv.rebel-lion.uk/) to program and launch the firmware.

 This will give you a MicroPython REPL on the tinyQV UART at 115200 baud.
-However, note that TinyQV UART has a bug which is worked around by sending all characters twice (link to customised pico-uart-bridge that does this, or possibly we can expose a UART that does this from the demoboard Micropython?)
+However, note that TinyQV UART has a bug which is worked around by sending all characters twice.
+The tinyQV SDK has a workaround for this which requires every character to be sent twice.
+The console in the TinyQV Programmer implements this workaround, but if you are interacting with the UART in another way you must be aware of it.

 ## Using tinyQV Micropython

-The Micropython build is currently minimal, with only gc, sys and machine modules.
-It should be possible to expand this significantly.
+The Micropython build is currently basic, without more advanced modules.
+I expect to expand that as the port progresses.

-The machine module provides a basic Pin object for accessing the inputs and outputs.
+The machine module provides a Pin object for accessing the inputs and outputs.
 Outputs are pins 0-7 and inputs are pins 8-15.

 For example